crumbtoo/tbs/README.md

 # tbs
-C header to define types by bit-width
+types by size - C header to define types by bit-width

 ## install